Pumpkin Spice Pancakes

-Eggs - Whisk together eggs and salt (portion for scramble).
+Eggs - Whisk together eggs (portion for scramble), milk, and salt (portion for scramble).

 Am I crazy or was the dry to wet ratio on the pancakes off?
 When I prepped, I prepped for 8 servings and the decided that was way too much so I used 3/4s of what I prepped which should’ve needed 3 cups of milk, right?
 I used two cups of milk and three eggs and the batter was really thin.
 Another cup of milk would’ve been absurd.
 Maybe I screwed up, but I think there’s too much liquid in the recipe.
 They tasted really good though.
 And the sausage was decent.
 Not amazing, but decent.
 And healthy.
 Skipped the eggs.1 Helpful